Australian Co-operative Glossary

 Member

-A member is a term used to describe a legal owner of a co-operative.
-Members
+A member Is a term used to describe a legal owner of a co-operative.
+In a

 Mutual